McLaren MP4/13: Aftermath

+Livery

+The livery was similar to the previous season with additional new sponsorship from Loctite, Computer Associates, Warsteiner and Schüco.
+Camozzi returned to the team after five years' absence.

+McLaren used the West logos, except at the French, British and German Grands Prix; they were replaced with a "double stars" logo in Britain and Germany, while in France they were replaced with blank space.
+The Warsteiner logo was also removed in France.

 Other

 In July 2017, video game developer Codemasters announced that the MP4/13 would appear in the video game F1 2017 as a classic car.
 It also appears in F1 2018 and F1 2019.